halocline/cb-market-polygons/README.md

-# Generates Map Polygons from Zipcode & GeoJSON #
+# Generates Map Polygons from Zipcodes & GeoJSON #

 This application generates map polygons for a service area or market based on the Zipcodes composing the market.